 LFR 101G, LFR 102G – Elementary French I & II

-This sequence focuses listening and understanding, vocabulary and basic practical grammar.
-After these courses students should be able to manage living in a French-speaking environment, to participate in everyday conversations, to read and understand basic French texts and to compose simple written work.
+This sequence focuses on listening and understanding, vocabulary and basic practical grammar.
+After these courses students should be able to manage to live in a French-speaking environment, to participate in everyday conversations, to read and understand basic French texts and to compose simple written work.
 Students will also learn more about French/ Belgian culture.

-LFR 201G, LFR 202G – Intermediate French I & II
+LFR201G – Intermediate French I & II

 LFR 301G, LFR 302G – Advanced French I & II